Jones8683/SEQTAprofilepic/README.md

 **2.** Select "upload image", and choose your profile picture.

-**Issues & Feature Requests:**
+**Issues:**

-If you find a bug with the extension, or would like a feauture added, please make your request in the [issues](https://github.com/Jones8683/SEQTAprofilepic/issues) tab.
+If you find a bug with the extension please report it in the [issues](https://github.com/Jones8683/SEQTAprofilepic/issues) tab.